-Figure 11: Binned distribution of water vapour and ozone observations in T-T space for four WISE flights coloured by bin-average (a) number of DIAL observations and (b) type of classified air mass with troposphere (VMR{O3} < 100 ppb and VMR{H2O} > 6.5 ppm), mixed air (VMR{O3} > 100 ppb and VMR{H2O} > 6.5 ppm) and stratosphere (> 100 ppb VMR{O3} and < 6.5 ppm VMR{H2O}).
-Bin sizes are 10 ppb for VMR{O3} and 0.05 ppm for \log{10} (VMR{H2O}).
+Figure 11: Binned distribution of water vapor and ozone observations in T-T space for four WISE flights coloured by bin-average (a) number of DIAL observations and (b) type of classified air mass with troposphere (VMR $O_3 < 100$ ppb and VMR $H_2O > 6.5$ ppm), mixed air (VMR $O_3 > 100$ ppb and VMR $H_2O > 6.5$ ppm) and stratosphere (> 100 ppb VMR $O_3$ and < 6.5 ppm VMR $H_2O$ ).
+Bin sizes are 10 ppb for VMR $O_3$ and 0.05 ppm for log10 (VMR $H_2O$ ).

-For each bin in T-T space the average humidity bias and the mean tropopause-relative altitude are displayed in Fig. 12.
-The humidity bias is weak for both tropospheric and stratospheric air (Fig. 12a and Fig. 11b) ranging mostly between -0.25 and 0.25.
-In the mixed air class, the humidity bias is most pronounced (> 0.25), particularly where the VMR{H2O} is below 40 ppm.
-In the tropospheric and stratospheric air, a stronger positive/negative bias is indicated for lower/higher VMR{H2O} which is associated with the sharper humidity distribution in ERA5 (see discussion in Sect.
+For each bin in T-T space the average humidity bias and the mean tropopause relative altitude are displayed in Fig. 12.
+The humidity bias is weak for both tropospheric and stratospheric air (Fig. 12a and Fig. 11b) ranging mostly between -0.25 and

++0.25.
+In the mixed air class, the humidity bias is most pronounced (> 0.25), particularly where the water vapor mixing ratio is below 40 ppm.
+In the tropospheric and stratospheric air, a stronger positive/negative bias is indicated for lower/higher H2O mixing ratios which is associated with the sharper humidity distribution in ERA5 (see discussion in Sect.
 3.2.1).
-Figure 12b displays the tropopause-relative height, which is the vertical distance to the tTP, for each bin.
-Across the mixed air class an increase of the tropopause-relative altitude is visible corresponding to a decrease of VMR{H2O} and to an increase of VMR{O3}.
-At low VMR{H2O} (< 10 ppm) and low VMR{O3} (100-200 ppb) the transition of tropopause-relative altitudes is more abrupt which is related to tTP variability across the jet stream, e.g., as visible in the uppermost part of Fig. 10b.
-When comparing the tropopause-relative height with the distribution of the bias (Fig. 12a) it is noticeable that the average bias is particularly increased between 1 and 3 km where it ranges from 0.5 (40 %) up to 1.25 (137 %).
-In contrast, the mean bias is weak beyond 3 km above the tTP and below the tropopause.
+Figure 12b displays the tropopause relative height, which is the vertical distance to the tTP, for each bin.
+Across the mixed air class an increase of the tropopause relative altitude is visible corresponding to a decrease of water vapor VMR and to a increase of ozone VMR.
+At low water vapor (about < 10 ppm) and low ozone VMR (100-200 ppb) the transition of tropopause relative altitudes is more abrupt which is related to tTP variability across the jet stream, e.g., as visible in the uppermost part of Fig. 10b.
+When comparing the tropopause relative height with the distribution of the bias (Fig. 12a) it is noticeable that the average bias is particularly increased between +1 and +3 km where it ranges from 0.5 (40 %) up to 1.25 (137 %).
+In contrast, the mean bias is weak beyond +3 km above the tTP and below the tropopause.

-Figure 12: Binned distribution of water vapour and ozone observations in T-T space as in Fig. 11 but coloured by bin-average (a) humidity bias and (b) tropopause-relative altitude.
+Figure 12: Binned distribution of water vapor and ozone observations in T-T space as in Fig. 11 but coloured by bin-average (a) humidity bias and (b) tropopause relative altitude.